TCroasdale/Robot-Hearing-Simulator/server/doc_files/simulator.md

 - Room Dimensions: This is the size of the room in metres.
 - Robot Position: This is where the robot is positioned inside the room.
-- RT60: The RT-60 value of the surfaces in the room.
+- Absorption coefficients: The Absorption coefficient value for each of the 6 surfaces
-    - This is the time it takes for an audio signal to fall by 60db
+    - low number for reflective surfaces, high number for absorbative surfaces.
 - Sample Rate:

 ---
 ## The Sources Tab